Observational challenges to holographic and Ricci dark energy paradigms: Insights from ACT DR6 and DESI DR2

 The parameter $\gamma$ also critically regulates the EoS of RDE as expressed by Eq.~(\ref{RDEEoS}).
 For instance, $\gamma=0.5$ recovers the cosmological constant, $\gamma >0.5$ yields quintessence-like behavior, and $\gamma<0.5$ leads to a quintom regime.
-Fitting the RDE model to the combined ACT+DESI+DESY5 data yields $\gamma=0.3649\pm0.0062$.
-However, a marked discrepancy emerges between early- and late-universe probes: the ACT data alone constrain $\gamma$ to $\gamma=0.1324\pm0.0039$, which stands in stark tension (exceeding $20\sigma$) with the value derived from DESI+DESY5, $\gamma=0.552^{+0.015}_{-0.018}$.
+We find a marked discrepancy emerges between early- and late-universe probes: the ACT data alone constrain $\gamma$ to $\gamma=0.1324\pm0.0039$, which stands in stark tension (exceeding $20\sigma$) with the value derived from DESI+DESY5, $\gamma=0.552^{+0.015}_{-0.018}$.
 The tension also exceeds $20\sigma$ when comparing Planck value ($\gamma=0.1440\pm0.0031$) with the DESI+DESY5 result.
 Note that there are better methods to quantify measurement inconsistencies, such as parameter-shift, Suspiciousness, and posterior predictive tests.
 However, to maintain consistency with the approach adopted throughout this work, we have continued to use the simpler tension estimate.
-Given the irreconcilable discrepancies in the estimation of key parameters---not only in the dark energy parameter $\gamma$, but throughout the parameter space---we conclude that the canonical RDE model fails to provide a unified framework for cosmic evolution.
+Given the irreconcilable discrepancies in the estimation of key parameters, we conclude that the canonical RDE model fails to provide a unified framework for cosmic evolution.
 This result is consistent with previous studies \cite{Xu:2016grp,Wen:2017aaa,Li:2024bwr}, which have largely relied on joint analyses of early- and late-universe observations.
-This work provides the clear evidence that the RDE model manifests severe tensions between early- and late-universe observations.
+This work provides clear evidence that the RDE model exhibits severe tensions between early- and late-universe observations.
 Given these inconsistencies, a joint analysis is uninformative and therefore is not presented here.